-Protein Data Bank Japan (PDBj), an Asian data center of the worldwide Protein Data Bank (wwPDB), accepts biological macromolecular structures experimentally determined by crystallography, NMR spectroscopy or cryo-Electron Microscopy (cryo-EM) in Asia.
+Protein Data Bank Japan (PDBj), an Asian data center of the worldwide Protein Data Bank (wwPDB), accepts the structure data of biological macromolecules experimentally determined by crystallography, NMR spectroscopy or Cryo-Electron Microscopy (cryo-EM) in Asia.
 PDBj processes and validates the deposited data by global standards and distributes them as the single global archive (pdbj.org).
-PDBj also processes and provides the cryo-EM map data as the Electron Microscopy Data Bank (EMDB), and curates the NMR experimental data as the Biological Magnetic Resonance Data Bank Japan (BMRBj) together with the BMRB center in the US.
+PDBj also processes and provides the cryo-EM map data as the Electron Microscopy Data Bank (EMDB), and curates the NMR experimental data as the Biological Magnetic Resonance Data Bank Japan (BMRBj) collaborating with the BMRB center in the US.